Mary Pope Osborne

 Mary Pope Osborne (born May 20, 1949) is an American author of children's books and audiobook narrator.
 She is best known as the author of the Magic Tree House series, which as of 2017 sold more than 134 million copies worldwide.
 Both the series and Osborne have won awards, including for Osborne's charitable efforts at promoting children's literacy.
-One of four children, Osborne moved around in her childhood before attending the University of North Carolina.
+She had 3 other siblings, and moved around in her childhood before attending the University of North Carolina.
 Following college, Osborne traveled before moving to New York City.
 She somewhat spontaneously began to write, and her first book was published in 1982.
 She went on to write a variety of other children's and young adult books before starting the Magic Tree House series in 1992.
 Osborne's sister Natalie Pope Boyce has written several compendium books to the Magic Tree House series, sometimes with Osborne's husband Will.

 Early life and education

 Mary Pope Osborne grew up in a military family, alongside her sister, Natalie Pope Boyce, her twin brother, Bill, and younger brother, Michael.
 Her father's career required the family to travel rather extensively and regularly move.
 As a child, Osborne lived in Salzburg, Austria, as well as Oklahoma and Virginia.
 Osborne herself says of the experience: "Moving was never traumatic for me, but staying in one place was.”
 After her father retired, her family settled in a small town in North Carolina.
 Osborne grew invested in the local community theater, spending all her free time there.